zkpstandard/wg-plonkish/ABSTRACT.md

 # Plonkish Constraint System Working Group

-## Team
+## Contributors
-- Jack Grigg, Electric Coin Company, jack@electriccoin.co
+- Jack Grigg, Electric Coin Company
-- Daira Emma Hopwood, Jacaranda Software, daira@jacaranda.org
+- Daira Emma Hopwood, Jacaranda Software
-- Mary Maller, Ethereum Foundation and PQShield, mary.maller@ethereum.org
+- Mary Maller, Ethereum Foundation and PQShield

-*Public Contact:*  jack@electriccoin.co, daira@jacaranda.org, mary.maller@ethereum.org
+*Public Contact:* plonkish-team@googlegroups.com

+*Submitted on 2024-MM-DD to the ZKProof Standards Committee.*

 ## Expected deliverables
 The working group will focus on the Plonkish arithmetisation used in the Halo 2 proving system.
 The initial deliverable will be split into two draft specifications: